Chukwuebukaoguejiofo/Programming_cheat_sheets/sublime/__simple_package_install.md

 # How to install packages in Sublime:

-- shift + command + p
+- Shift + Command + p
-- write: "Package Control: Install Package", and click it
+- Write: "Package Control: Install Package", and click it
-- then search for what you want, then click it!
+- Then search for what you want, then click it!
-- thats it!
+- Thats it!